What Is Black Tea?

 Black tea is one of the most caffeinated teas you can drink.
 Depending on how strong the tea is, there can be 45 to 70mg of caffeine per 8 oz.
 The average cup of coffee can have around 100mg of caffeine.

 Green tea comes from the same plant as black tea.
 The main difference between black and green tea is oxidization; black tea is oxidized, and green tea is not.
 Research has shown that black tea has fewer antioxidants than green tea.
-Lastly, black tea has a stronger taste than green tea.
+Lastly, black tea has a more pungent taste than green tea.